christian-schlichtherle/truelicense-docs/docs/reference/config-properties.md

 # Configuration Properties

-Following is the list of configuration properties for generating a project from the TrueLicense Maven Archetype in alphabetic order.
+Following is the list of configuration properties for generating your project from the TrueLicense Maven Archetype in alphabetic order.
 Please check the [Example Configurations](/guide/example-configurations.md) page to see how to apply these properties.